sider/sider-docs/docs/tools/swift/swiftlint.md

 This option allows you to specify a file or directory to analyze.

-This also allows you to specify a special format `"@path/to/file"` (concatenation of `@` and a file name).
+This also allows you to specify a special format `"@path/to/file"` (prefixed with `@`).
 You can create a file which contains a list of file names to be analyzed and pass it to the analyzer with this option.

 For example, when you have the file `config/swiftlint_target.txt` with the following content,